 - The e-NAV Phase moving from Paper to Digital

 - The Demonstration phase, where the concept is introduced, tested and verified within the current maritime legislation

 - The Change of regulation phase, finally opening up for autonomous vessels build on verification from phase II

-- A validation of the eMIR platform in real sea trials
+- Validation of SBB with the eMIR platform in real sea tests

 - The demonstration of an SBB, which is the starting point for the work on a change of the maritime regulations, in order to make the ship with reduced crew and later the autonomous ship possible.

 - NAVTOR to become a leading provider of SBB to allow for saving for the Ship owners and other benefitting of having access to duplicated bridge information.

 www.navtor.com; Ståle Høylandskjær